Ly0n/awesome-robotic-tooling/README.md

 * [bfg-repo-cleaner](https://github.com/rtyley/bfg-repo-cleaner) - Removes large or troublesome blobs like git-filter-branch does, but faster.
 * [nbdime](https://github.com/jupyter/nbdime) - Tools for diffing and merging of Jupyter notebooks.
 * [Semantic Versioning 2.0.0](https://semver.org/) - a simple set of rules and requirements that dictate how version numbers are assigned and incremented
+* [Git-repo](https://gerrit.googlesource.com/git-repo/) - Git-Repo helps manage many Git repositories, does the uploads to revision control systems, and automates parts of the development workflow

 ## Hardware
 * [HRIM](https://github.com/AcutronicRobotics/HRIM) - An information model for robot hardware